 What is the typical group size?

 Mitzvah Corps Israel has approximately 20 participants.
-Our group size is large enough to build a strong community, yet intimate enough to give each individual the chance to have a meaningful service and learning experience.
+The group size is large enough to build a strong community, yet intimate enough to give each individual the chance to have a meaningful service and learning experience.

 What is the staff supervision like?